The Angry Red Planet: Plot

 O'Bannion next leads the crew to a Martian lake, where a city with high, impressive structures is visible on the other side, far in the distance.
 Crossing the water in an inflatable raft, they are stopped by a giant amoeba-like creature with a single spinning eye.
 They hurriedly retreat, the creature pursuing them.
-As they are entering their ship, the creature catches Jacobs and draws him inside the gelatinous body, soon absorbing him; it has also infected O'Bannion's arm.
+As they are entering their ship, the creature catches Jacobs and draws him inside its gelatinous body, soon absorbing him; it has also infected O'Bannion's arm.
 The creature envelops the ship and is expected to eventually develop acids to eat through it.

 O'Bannion leads them in rewiring the ship to electrify the outer hull, which drives the creature away after destroying parts of it, then they rewire the ship for lift-off.
-The three survivors manage to lift MR-1 off from the planet since the force field has somehow been deactivated.
-Unfortunately, Professor Gettell, the MR-1's designer, dies of an apparent heart attack caused by the extreme stresses of the ascent.
+The three survivors manage to lift MR-1 off from the planet, since the force field has somehow been deactivated, but Professor Gettell, the MR-1's designer, dies of an apparent heart attack caused by the extreme stresses of the ascent.

 Once the MR-1 returns to Earth, O'Bannion's infected arm is cured by medical staff using electric shocks.
-Mission control technicians also examine the MR-1's data recorders from the expedition and find a recording of an alien voice, which announces that the ship's crew were allowed to leave Mars so that they could deliver a message to their home planet.
-The voice then states that "we of Mars" have been observing human development on Earth for many thousands of years and have determined that humanity's technology has far outpaced progress in cultural advancement.
-The alien then accuses humankind of invading Mars, warning that if future expeditions ever return to the Red Planet, then the Earth would be destroyed in retaliation.
+Mission-control technicians also examine the MR-1's data recorders from the expedition and find a recording of an alien voice, which announces that the ship's crew was allowed to leave Mars so that they could deliver a message to their home planet.
+The voice then states, "We of Mars have been observing human development on Earth for many thousands of years and have determined that humanity's technology has far outpaced progress in cultural advancement."
+The alien then accuses humankind of invading Mars, warning that if future expeditions ever return to the red planet, the Earth would be destroyed in retaliation.